 Why consider Tock:

-If your restaurant runs tasting menus, ticketed events, or wants to eliminate no-shows through prepayment, Tock offers specialized capabilities that SevenRooms and most other platforms can’t match.
+If your restaurant runs tasting menus, ticketed events, or wants to reduce no-show risk through prepayment, Tock offers specialized event and payment capabilities.

 | Plan | Monthly fee | Transaction fee |